rackerlabs/support-how-to/content/cloud-files/cloud-files-deletion-and-purge-requests.md

 - **Delete**: A delete request is a request to permanently delete a container and the files within it.
 A delete request is required when a container and the files within it are no longer needed.
 After the delete request is completed successfully, billing for the files stops.
-  *To utilize the swifty client to delete cloud files, follow [these steps](https://support.rackspace.com/how-to/install-the-swiftly-client-for-cloud-files/).
+  *To use the Swifty client to delete cloud files, follow [these steps](https://support.rackspace.com/how-to/install-the-swiftly-client-for-cloud-files/).

 It is important to understand whether you need to request a purge or a delete operation.